cloudfoundry/metric-store-release/README.md

 ## Deploying

-Metric Store can be deployed either as a standalone deployment or within [Cloud Foundry](https://github.com/cloudfoundry/cf-deployment).

-In both cases Metric Store will have to know about Loggregator.
+Metric Store can be deployed within [Cloud Foundry](https://github.com/cloudfoundry/cf-deployment).
+Metric Store will have to know about Loggregator.

 ### Cloud Config